Bolivian Leader Evo Morales Steps Down

 In subsequent days, large demonstrations and strikes paralyzed much of the country.
 Morales defended his electoral triumph as rightful and called on supporters to take to the streets in a show of force.
 Many have, including bands that have roughed up people protesting the government.

-But on Sunday, the Organization of American States, which monitored the Oct.
-20 election, issued a preliminary report that outlined irregularities and said the vote should be annulled.
+Morales’ standing grew precarious Sunday after the Organization of American States, which monitored the election, issued a preliminary report that outlined irregularities and said the vote should be annulled.

-That same day, Morales called for a new election, in an extraordinary concession in the face of public fury and mounting evidence of electoral fraud — but it appeared to accomplish little.
+In response, Morales called for a new election in an extraordinary concession.
+But it did not appease demonstrators and opposition leaders, who renewed calls for him to step down.

-Unappeased, demonstrators and opposition leaders renewed demands that Morales step down. “ Evo has ruptured the constitutional order — he needs to leave,” said Luis Fernando Camacho, one of the main protest leaders.

 His first term also coincided with a commodities boom that allowed him and other leftist leaders in Latin America to lift millions out of poverty through subsidies and political patronage.
 One of the poorest nations in the world, Bolivia used proceeds from natural gas exports to turbocharge its economy.